Siphonia:

 The Diamantina Sea

 Diamantina, in the temperate zone, is cooler and drier than the steaming Wharton basin, but still warm due to its dense air.
-Much like our Caribbean: balmy, moderately rainy, dotted with islands.
-Prone to hurricanes, especially in the north, but not like the Wharton's steady barrage.
-Likely to be the population center for the region--habitable by both pre-catastrophic peoples like humans and post-catastrophic peoples like the giant intelligent parrots and big-brained Amazonian otters dominating Whartonia.
+The chains of long islands paralleling the Diamantina Trench are much like our Caribbean islands--Ob could almost be Cuba, except for the huge birds and flying mammals.
+The basin's prone to quite Caribbean hurricanes too, especially in the north, but it's not like the Wharton's steady barrage.
+I think the Diamantina will be the population center for the region--good habitat for both upland creatures like humans and basin dwellers like the giant intelligent parrots and big-brained Amazonian otters dominating Whartonia.

-It's likely but not certain that there's a natural channel through the Australian-Antarctic Discordance, a fracture zone on Diamantina's southeast shore.
-If it exists, it leads south to the Davis Sea; and if not, the westernmost of these cracks is so close to sea level that digging a canal would be feasible.
-A third possibility is that the cool misty Davis Sea may get enough precipitation to make it spill over through the Discordance gap with no prompting at all.
+It's likely but not certain that a natural channel cuts through the Australian-Antarctic Discordance, that jagged fracture zone visible on Diamantina's southeast shore.
+If it exists, the strait leads south into the Davis Sea; and if not, the westernmost of these cracks is so close to sea level that digging a canal would be feasible.
+A third possibility is that the cool rainy Davis Sea may get enough precipitation and so little evaporation that it spills through this crack in the Discordance with no prompting at all.
 Whichever hydrological scenario is correct, shipping will funnel through Discordance Valley; it will be the hub of trade for four seas: Wharton, Diamantina, Davis and Tasman.
 Expect a major, cosmopolitan port city or city-state called Discordia, with all the intelligent species of the hemisphere represented.
-Despite the name, it's probably a fun town: scenic, with mile-high crags east and west; culturally diverse; and with a pleasant climate.
+Despite the name, it's probably a fun town: scenic, with mile-high crags east and west; culturally diverse; and with a warm, pleasant, rather Mediterranean climate.

 Map of the Diamantina and Tasman Seas on Siphonia, a study of the Earth with 90% of its water drained away.

-The current map foreshortens the Tasman Sea badly.
+Both my current maps foreshorten the Tasman Sea badly.
 It's really quite a broad leaf-shape: narrow in the north, in Middleton Bay, but over 1000 km wide in the center and south.

-Middleton Bay may be biologically narrow, too: its shores are likely to be as dry as the Sea of Cortez, except where the great river comes down from the north.
-Further south, below the Cook Range, the Tasman coast is rather Californian--warmer and wetter, but not shockingly alien like most of the Deeps.
+Further south, below the Cook Range, the Tasman coast is nicer, rather like California's coast--hot, and rainy in season, but not shockingly alien like most of the Deeps.
 Humans and the newer Deep-adapted species coexist here and further south: air pressure is dense enough for megaparrots and ravens, while temperatures are human-tolerable.

-The temperate south end of the Tasman Sea looks temptingly close to the Agassiz Sea (south Pacific); but neither a natural channel nor a canal is likely.
-Agassiz is fully a kilometer lower, and the Macquarie Range between them is 3-5 km tall; even the lowest passes appear to be 2 km high.
-Canals could easily re-link most of the seas in the old Atlantic and Indian Basins, allowing world sea-trade; but shipping (and sea life) in the seas of the old Pacific Basin are likely to stay separate forever.
+The temperate south end of the Tasman Sea looks temptingly close to the Agassiz Ocean in the Pacific basin, but there is no natural channel, and a canal's impossible.
+The Agassiz is fully a kilometer lower, and the Macquarie Range between the seas stands 3-5 km tall (2-3 mi); even the lowest passes appear to be nearly 2 km high (over a mile).
+Canals and natural straits link most of the seas in the old Atlantic and Indian Basins, allowing hemispheric sea-trade; but shipping (and sea life) in the seas of the old Pacific Basin are likely to stay separate forever.

 Map of Siphonia, a world-building experiment.
 Click a feature to go there.